-A Look Back on Agile
+A Look Back On Agile

-The Good – Agile Helps Reduce Risk of Not Meeting Project Goals
+The Good – Agile Helps Reduce Risk Of Not Meeting Project Goals

 Both methods help avoid embarrassing deployments.
-They can also expose aspects missed such as negative testing (think 5-year old pounding on keyboard or tablet), security testing, load testing, or experience modeling.
-You have a better chance of this “Agile Lean” blend to finding out early on the adoption and rollout issues.
-The Agile Lean approach allows you to move final decisions on features and form to when you have due diligence of mockups, prototypes, or initial deployments at smaller scales, which allows you learn are you go, and decide when you know, at least investment cost.
+They also expose missed aspects, such as negative testing, security testing, load testing, or experience modeling.
+You have a better chance of this “Agile-Lean” method finding adoption and roll-out issues early.
+The Agile Lean approach allows you to move forward on final decisions on features and form, when you have done your due diligence on mock-ups, prototypes, or initial deployments at smaller scales.
+This allows you learn as you go, and decide when you at least know the investment costs.

 The Bad – You Will Likely Not Meet Your Defined Project Scope